Residency Training

 Our residency is supported by a fully-staffed team that is dedicated to providing the highest quality educational experiences , including evidenced-backed innovations to provide the best training possible for our residents.

-We have 25 residents currently.
-The total will expand to 27 by the year 2021.
-Read specific information about our residency, including the two distinct tracks that we offer: traditional five-year clinical track and T32-funded seven-year Clinician-Scientist Training Program (CSTP).
+We have 27 residents.
+For more about our residency, please read specific information about our residency, including the two distinct tracks that we offer: traditional five-year clinical track and R25-funded seven-year Clinician-Scientist Training Program (CSTP).

 We are delighted to share with you the abundant goings-on of Stanford OHNS.
 Thank you for your interest in our program.